snrnats/doc-centre/docfx_project/pro/api/help/allocating_to_a_specific_carrier_service.md

   > <span class="note-header">Note:</span>
   >  For full reference information on the <strong>Get Available MPD Carrier Services</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/GetAvailableMPDCarrierServices">Get Available MPD Carrier Services</a></strong> page of the API reference.

-## Allocating To A Carrier Service Manually
+## Allocating to a Carrier Service Manually

 The **Allocate With Carrier Service** endpoint enables you to allocate one or more consignments to a specific carrier service.